srosca/wiicopter/readme.md

 If you need to stop the copter at any point simply jump off the Wii Balance Board: the copter will immediately halt and execute a controlled landing.
 You should be able to restart the copter by standing back on the board and pressing A.

+## Future Ideas

+### Bind the Other Controls on the WiiMote

+* Take photos
+* Shoot video
+* Play light sequences

+### Immersive Control System

+Get a set of those Sony video glasses and feed the camera from the copter into them, creating a totally immersive control system.

+### Use an Oculus Rift Headset as Well

+Use an Oculus Rift headset to display the video, but also control the direction that the copter is pointing.
+So if you look to the side it will do the same.
+You'd still need the WiiMote for steering the copter as turning your head would only be able to turn you about 180 degrees.

+This could be really fun.
+Get the sync between the head position from the Rift and the rotation of the copter might be tricky, but should be possible.

+So who wants to sponsor us to get a Rift when they come out, for a NodeCopter event? :)

 ## Adapted from:

 * https://github.com/levity/svi-balance-board